sc0des/blog/README.md

 # Writeup Blog

 A simple web application blog for CTF writeups, where users can write, read and share their writups with others.
+Also, users can comment on wrtieups!

 ## Key Features

+- CRUD
 - Routing
-- Post CRUD
 - Navigation
-- Middleware
 - MVC Framework
 - Responsive Layout
+- Mail and Notification (soon)
-- Authorisation
+- Authorisation Middleware
 - Admin Dashboard (in progress)